 Ornaments, while not poisonous, can have sharp edges if broken, which can cut your pet’s paws or cause punctures if eaten, so keep an eye on your pet to ensure they don’t get a hold of them.
 Cats are especially notorious for knocking ornaments off the tree, so ideally, you should avoid using easily breakable ornaments.
 If that’s unavoidable, put them high up on the tree, out of reach.

 When it comes to New Year’s Eve celebrations, take care if you’re throwing strings of confetti.
 Just like tinsel and ribbons, they can cause problems if eaten.
 Noisy poppers can also hurt sensitive ears, and it’s well known that fireworks scare some pets, so make sure yours are secured in a safe space before the countdown begins.
+Check out our article on helping your pet deal with fireworks for more tips.

 Holiday tree safety